passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 We add our application source files to this target using target_sources().

-<span style="color: red; font-weight: bold;">Finally, to build</span> the
+<span style="color: red; font-weight: bold;">Finally, we run the west build command</span>
-application and generate the binary to flash, we run the west build command.
+to build the application and generate the binary to flash.
 -->

 ---